abasile1-tech/flash-card-application-vue3-upgrade/README.md

 ```

 - and set up your mongodb to use that url.
-- Once those are updated **cd** into the client and run `npm run build`.
+- Once those are updated **cd** into the client and run `npm install` and `npm run build`.
 This will generate a dist folder to be served.
-Then open a new terminal tab and **cd** to the server folder and run `npm run start`.
+Then open a new terminal tab and **cd** to the server folder and run `npm install` and `npm run start`.
 Open localhost:5000 in web browser.
 - Please note that this project uses Node version 20.10.0 (use nvm, the node version manager to control which version of node you are using).

 ## Vitest Testing (Unit Tests)